The perfect cup of Turkish Coffee?

 How to serve.

 2 oz. ceramic Turkish cups are best for serving, but espresso cups work fine.
-Pour slowly into the cup and more grounds will stay in the pot.
+Pour slowly into the cup and more grounds will stay at the bottom of the pot in the pot.
 This method makes four, 2 oz. cups.

 Turkish Coffee is often served with baklava, a cookie or Turkish delight and accompanied by a glass of water.
 The water cleanses the palate and makes the next sip more flavorful.
 Once the cup is empty, then comes the fortune-telling from your grounds.
 (Maybe a topic for another time.)